 After praying and as she laid in bed, she would cry.
 Her tears, which were many, soaked her pillow thoroughly from top to bottom.
 All the while, God was listening.
 He wanted her to know that her struggles and the prayers of her heart were not left unheard or unanswered.

 Since birth, God had collected her tears.
 He had placed ev’ry drop of her them in an enormous, tailor-made, crystal cistern surrounded by millions of unfathomable golden speckles.
-This weighty vessel sat next to His throne, which is located in the throne room of Grace—one a many Holy rooms.
+This weighty vessel sat next to His throne, which is located in the throne room of Grace—one of many Holy rooms.

 This Holy room is where the prayers and tears of multiples of millions of people who are in need of God are being guarded by archangels.